Marijn Kieft

 Marijn Kieft (born 29 August 2006) is a Dutch pole vaulter and multi-event athlete.
-She became the senior Dutch champion in 2025, winning the pole vault national titles both indoors and outdoors.
+She became the senior Dutch champion in 2025, winning the pole vault national titles both indoors and outdoors before retaining both titles the following year.
+She became Dutch national record holder in January 2026.

-Career
+Biography

-She is from Alphen aan den Rijn and started in athletics at the age of seven years-old.
+From Alphen aan den Rijn, she started in athletics at the age of seven years-old.
 She competes as a member of the athletics club AAV'36.

 2024

 In June 2024, she won the heptathlon at the Dutch U20 Combined Events Championships with her efforts including personal best of over half a metre in the shot put (10.75m), a 200 metres personal best of 25.91 seconds, a personal best of 5.77m in the long jump and a personal best for the 800 metres of 2:22.34 and scored 5,101 points for the pentathlon overall.
 That month, she set a new personal best and Dutch under-20 indoor record of 4.26 metres for the pole vault.
 This height also earned her selection for the 2024 World Athletics U20 Championships in Lima, Peru, but she ultimately did not proceed past the preliminary groups in Peru.